Automattic/newspack-post-image-downloader/README.md

 # Newspack Post Image Downloader

-This plugin imports externally hosted file URLs found in your post content.
-It was originally developed to a download external images, but later extended to support non-image file URLs as well.
+This plugin downloads image or non-image files from externally hosted file URLs found in your post content directly to your site's Media Library, and updates those URLs in post content.

-There is also a command to list all the image or non-image URLs, so that one can examine what should be downloaded -- by specific host and extension.

-Optionally, one can provide a local folder containing the files.
-The downloader will first look for the file there, and if it's not found locally, it will be download from remote URL.

 The plugin presently supports three kinds of URLs:
 - absolute URLs (e.g. `https://example.com/wp-content/uploads/image.png`)